centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 We're assuming that node 1 is the active node and node 2 is the passive node ([check the state of the cluster](#how-do-i-know-the-state-of-the-cluster) if you need to).

 To perform this test, run the `iptables` commands on the **passive central node**.
-Thanks to these rules, all traffic coming from the active central node and the quorum device will be ignored by the passive central node:
+Thanks to these rules, all traffic coming from the active central node, the databases and the quorum device will be ignored by the passive central node:

 ```bash
 iptables -A INPUT -s @CENTRAL_NODE1_IPADDR@ -j DROP